Cal Grant for Teaching Credentials

 Basic Eligibility Requirements

-- Submit the FAFSA or CADAA application and GPA verification by March 2
+- Submit the FAFSA or CDA application and GPA verification by March 2

 - Be a U.S. citizen or eligible noncitizen or meet AB540 eligibility criteria

 - Be a California resident for 1 year

 - Attend a qualifying California University or College